 8. First Page

 Every first page of a script starts with the words FADE IN: in the top right-hand corner.
-The last two words of any script will similarly be FADE OUT:
+The last two words of any script will similarly be FADE OUT:.
+Guess what?
+Squibler comes equipped again with all front-page and end-page credentials so you put more time into writing rather than fulfilling the formalities.

 9. Slug Line/Scene Heading